 Alcoholism (also alcohol dependence, ethylism, dipsomania, potomania, drunkenness, alcohol addiction, alcoholism or alcohol use disorder) is the dependence on the psychotropic substance ethanol.
 The mental and/or physical dependence on alcohol is mostly a social and human problem of the individual, but experience shows that it also has a negative effect on his or her environment such as family and profession.
-In the course of history, there have been and still are alcohol bans in various forms in individual countries or even in entire cultural areas, such as Islam, to prevent alcohol abuse or in general the consumption of alcohol for various reasons through strict prohibitions.
+Throughout history, there have been and still are alcohol bans in various forms in individual countries or even in entire cultural areas, such as Islam, to prevent alcohol abuse or in principle the consumption of alcohol for various reasons through strict prohibitions.
 A significant example of the dubious success of alcohol prohibition is Prohibition in the USA from 1920 to 1933.

 The boundary is fluid - there is no measurable no/yes point.
 According to Prof. Dr. Wilhelm Feuerlein (head of the Psychiatric Polyclinic, Max Planck Institute for Psychiatry in Munich and author of recognised standard works) there are five definition criteria from a clinical point of view.
 These are 1. abnormal drinking behaviour, 2. somatic alcohol-related damage, 3. psychosocial alcohol-related damage, 4. development of tolerance and withdrawal syndrome (physical alcohol dependence) and finally 5. development of "withdrawal syndromes on the subjective level" with, in extreme cases, total loss of control, as well as the centring of thinking and striving for alcohol (psychological alcohol dependence).